 4. Plan Fewer, Larger Withdrawals

 If you can’t find a free ATM nearby, minimize your cost by withdrawing larger amounts less often.
-Paying a $3 fee once a week is far better than paying it three times in smaller transactions.
-Combine this with mobile alerts to track your balance and stay within daily limits.
+Paying a $3 fee once is far better than paying it multiple times in smaller transactions.

 5. Travel Smart With Fee-Free Networks